jackelinenascimento/aws-cloud-practitioner-essentials/Module 8 - Pricing and Support/introduction.md

 Explain the primary benefits of the AWS Pricing Calculator.
 Distinguish between the various AWS Support Plans.
 Describe the benefits of AWS Marketplace.

+In Module 8, you learned about the following concepts:

+Three types of offers included in the AWS Free Tier: 12 months free, Always free, and Trials Benefits of consolidated billing in AWS Organizations Tools for planning, estimating, and reviewing AWS costs Differences between the five AWS Support plans: Basic, Developer, Business, Enterprise On-Ramp, and Enterprise How to discover software in AWS Marketplace